-According to Marriage and Family counselor Dr. John Gottman, a true expert in this field, 69% of marriage conflicts are never solved.
-Yes, 69%!
+According to marriage and family counselor Dr. John Gottman, a true expert in this field, 69 percent of marriage conflicts never are solved.
+Yes, 69 percent!

-That means that we are often having the same fight over and over again.
+That means we often are having the same fight over and over again.

 This is actually good news.
 Why?
 If we have similarities or patterns to our fights it means a) we are not alone and b) we can study, predict and course-correct our arguments before they explode.

-Dr. John Gottman has over 40 years of research with over 3,000 married couples.
+Dr. Gottman has conducted more than 40 years of research with more than 3,000 married couples.
 He calls these unresolved issues ‘gridlocked’.
 Watch this video for more: